 Kisses are a no-go

 One of the toughest things for me to get used to living in Europe as an American expat is kissing greetings.
-In America, kissing is reserved for partners (we don’t even kiss our family members much), so my first time in France was quite uncomfortable with all the facial kissing.
-So if you come from a kissing greeting culture, make note of this difference in America so there aren’t any awkward mishaps.
+In the US, kissing is reserved for partners (we don’t even kiss our family members much), so my first time in France was quite uncomfortable with all the facial kissing.
+So if you come from a kissing greeting culture, make note of this difference in the United States so there aren’t any awkward mishaps.

 First names, please

 In most situations, we refer to people by their first name.
-It’s not rude to write an email to someone you’ve never met and automatically call them by their first name. in business settings, it’s often on a first-name basis, likely even with your boss.
-To give an idea of how informal it really gets, at my college we called all our professors by their first names and everywhere I had worked thus far I referred to by their first name.
+It’s not rude to write an email to someone you’ve never met and automatically call them by their first name.
+In business settings, it’s often on a first-name basis, likely even with your boss.
+To give an idea of how informal the American culture really gets, at my college we called all our professors by their first names and everywhere I had worked thus far I referred to by their first name.

-Top informal phrases for greeting people in America
+Top informal phrases for greeting people in the US

-If you’re wondering how to greet someone informally in America, here are some phrases you can use to start a casual American-style conversation (after the hug of course!).
+If you’re wondering how to greet someone informally in the US, here are some phrases you can use to start a casual American-style conversation (after the hug of course!).